adamluckydo/ontology/3_Buddhism/Buddhism.md

 After lots of practice paying close attention to experience in specific ways, suddenly you see, beyond a shadow of a doubt, that there is no "self", and there never was one.

 And it's not that the self is "lost", or "eradicated".
 Your personality and intelligence and everything about you is still fully intact; it's just that you realize you were adding extra tension onto experience in the shape of a self-conception that didn't actually inherently exist.
-It was empty, and dependently originated within your own mind, just like everything else.
+It was empty, and dependently originated within your own mind (just like everything else).

-After releasing the vicegrip of a self that controls and receives experience, reality becomes an unlimited expanse of awareness without a subjective reference point, which is actually exactly how it's always been.
+After releasing the vicegrip of the self, "you" are no longer the one behind your eyes, controlling and receiving experience.
+Instead, you just experience the unlimited expanse of awareness without a subjective reference point, which is actually exactly how it's always been.

-And in knowing that the self is no more than a fictional narrative, "you" no longer experience craving or aversion, since there's no "you" to be helped or harmed by any outcome.
+And in knowing that the self is no more than a fictional narrative, craving or aversion lose their power, since there's no "you" to be helped or harmed by any outcome.
 Suffering: Ended.

 But wait, wouldn't that just turn you into an apathetic lump?

-Maybe surprisingly, no. Your mind already has existing beliefs and habits in place, so if you have no desire for any specific outcome, you'll act exactly as you always have!
-Experience looks and feels identical after awakening, but with the added bonus of having a deep okayness with whatever happens.
+Maybe surprisingly, no. Your mind already has existing beliefs and habits in place, so if you have no desire for things to be different than they are, you'll act exactly as you always have!
+After awakening, experience is technically the same as it has always been, but with the added bonus that you now have a deep okayness with whatever happens.

 If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its practical goals.